dmad84/vue-recipes/README.md

 # vue-recipes
-A vue.js recipes website with firebase
+A vue.js recipes website with firebase and firestore